vectara/vectara-docs/www/docs/quickstart.md

 * Displays your user information
 * Creates additional users for your account
-* Sets these new users as Account Admin, Corpus Admin, or Billing Admin
+* Sets these new users as Account Admin, Index Admin, or Billing Admin
 * Creates an app client
 * Configures OAuth API authentication.